avishek-sen-gupta/cobol-rekt/README.md

 See [DominatorAnalysisMain.java](smojol-toolkit/src/main/java/org/smojol/toolkit/examples/DominatorAnalysisMain.java) for an example.

+### Control Flowgraph Restructuring to eliminate GO TO's

+This is based on the paper [No More Gotos: Decompilation Using Pattern-Independent Control-Flow Structuring and Semantics-Preserving Transformations](https://www.ndss-symposium.org/wp-content/uploads/2017/09/11_4_2.pdf).

+[WIP]...

 ## Running against AWS Card Demo

 The library has been tested (validation, flowchart generation, AST generation, Unified Model generation) against the [AWS Card Demo](https://github.com/aws-samples/aws-mainframe-modernization-carddemo) codebase.
 To run it against that codebase, do the following: